-Staff who have a concern about a colleague or volunteer in school should refer to the whistleblowing policy, which is available here: https://www.bramley.surrey.sch.uk/key-information/policies
+Staff who have a concern about a colleague or volunteer in school should refer to the whistleblowing policy, which is available insert where policy can be accessed.

-The procedure for dealing with any other staff complaint or employment grievance is set out in the school's staff discipline, conduct and grievance policies which are available from the GST HR department.
+The procedure for dealing with any other staff complaint or employment grievance is set out in the school's staff discipline, conduct and grievance policies which are available insert where policy can be accessed.